emilyboda/ePaper-Parking-Display/README.md

     4. Open [my Google Sheet](https://docs.google.com/spreadsheets/d/1DgtmaaFHhjRTH1HdO4kMLIx5fvg1-YNFMyjy3Jc96yk/edit?usp=sharing) and "Make a Copy".
 This will be the Google Sheet that will house your coordinates.
         - Every time your car is parked and new coordinates are sent, a row will be appended to the "history" tab.
         - The "current" tab has a formula that will find the most recent coordinate and show that one.
-        - When the update_parking.py script runs, it will pull the value from B2 of the "current" tab, which should be the most recent coordinates of where your car was parked.
+        - When `update_parking.py` runs, it will pull the value from B2 of the "current" tab, which should be the most recent coordinates of where your car was parked.
-    5. In settings.json, set `sheet_id` to be the sheet id, which can be found in the URL of the sheet.
+    5. In `settings.json`, set `sheet_id` to be the sheet id, which can be found in the URL of the sheet.
         - Make sure you're using the sheet_id of *your copy* of the sheet, not mine.
 14. Get the driver for your display.

-    1. *If you bought the display I recommended, you can use the drivers contained in this github.
-You can skip to step 16.*
+    *If you bought the display I recommended, you can use the drivers contained in this github.
+You can skip to the next step.*

-    2. If you bought a different display, download your display's driver from [here](https://github.com/waveshare/e-Paper/tree/master/RaspberryPi%26JetsonNano/python/lib/waveshare_epd).
+    1. If you bought a different display, download your display's driver from [here](https://github.com/waveshare/e-Paper/tree/master/RaspberryPi%26JetsonNano/python/lib/waveshare_epd).
-    3. Copy the file into your parking directory.
+    2. Copy the file into your parking directory.
-    4. In driver file, change the second line that says `from . import epdconfig` to be `import epdconfig`.
+    3. In the driver file, change the second line that says `from . import epdconfig` to be `import epdconfig`.
-    5. In display_image.py, change `epd_7_in_5_v3_colour` in the first line to be the name of your driver file (without the .py).
+    4. In `display_image.py`, change `epd_7_in_5_v3_colour` in the first line to be the name of your driver file (without the .py).
-    6. Note the resolution listed under `# Display resolution` in the driver.
+    5. Note the resolution listed under `# Display resolution` in the driver.
 We will use this later.
 15. Get the map image
     1. Create an account with [Mapbox](https://www.mapbox.com/)
     2. Get an API key ([This article will explain how it works](https://docs.mapbox.com/help/getting-started/access-tokens/)).